Hemipepsis ustulata: Size variation and its behavioral and evolutionary consequences

-Oftentimes in the natural history of a species, large body size confers reproductive advantage.
+Oftentimes, in the natural history of a species, large body size confers reproductive advantage.
 This raises the question in H. ustulata: Why do smaller wasps persist?
 Generation after generation, wide size variation exists among these tarantula hawks.
 Wasps do not grow after metamorphosis, so smaller animals are at a permanent disadvantage competing against their larger fellows.
 John Alcock's studies emphasize the importance of size variation in claiming desirable territories among male H. ustulata wasps.
 Female provisioning behavior may play a role in the maintenance of size variation in this species.
 In tarantula hawks, the size of the offspring is determined by the mother's decision on how much to invest in each offspring.
 The size of the tarantula captured by the mother wasp determines how big the larva will become when fully grown.
 The subduing of a larger tarantula requires a greater energy investment and poses a greater risk to the mother wasp.
 If the offspring is a large male, it would have to be twice as fit as a smaller male offspring to repay the investment of the mother wasp.
 Thus, in some cases, it may be advantageous for the mother wasp to produce many small, male offspring.
 This would enable them to enjoy the same level of fitness as a female, but with fewer, larger progeny.

 Territorial defense

-Territorial males of this species perch upon prominent vegetation at high elevation (1500 m or higher) and chase intruders away.
+The territorial males of this species perch on prominent vegetation at high elevations (1500 m or higher) and chase away intruders.
 No more than one individual occupies each territory for more than a few minutes.
-Every so often, the landowning male wasp makes short, regular flights out from his perch.
+Every so often, the landowning male wasp makes short, regular flights from its perch.
 Intruding visitors are common among this species, as males jockey for the best territory.
-On occasion, the intruder engages in aerial combat with the territory owner over possession of the perch, a tree or bush.
+On occasion, the intruder engages in aerial combat with the territory owner over possession of the perch, a tree, or bush.
 The two males clash wings and spiral vertically upwards, engaging in an aerial contest for the territory.

 Interactions with other species

 Diet

 H. ustulata larvae feed on tarantulas that are paralyzed and captured by the adult wasps.
-Adult wasps spend lengthy periods of time patrolling, actively searching for prey on the ground.
+Adult wasps spend lengthy periods of time patrolling and actively searching for prey on the ground.
 Adult wasps feed on nectar, and they visit flowers and flowering plants during the day.
 Popular sources of nectar include milkweeds (Asclepias) and western soapberry trees (Sapindus saponaria).